Usbac/tundra/docs/syntax.md

 ## Raw print

-This will print the variable contained in the data object passed to the `render` or `getRender` method without escaping it.
+This will print anything insite the tags, included variables contained in the data object passed to the `render` or `getRender` method without escaping it.

 ```
 {! variable !}